- Career and Technical Education

 This link connects to the Washington State Learning Standards for the Arts.
 These standards are used in a variety of classes and programs throughout the district's K-12 programs.

-The Performing Arts Booster (PAB) supports the Band Program.
+The Performing Arts Booster (PAB) supports the Band and Choir Programs.
 To join or support the PAB, click here.

 The South Whidbey School District strives for technology integration as a seamless part of the learning process where use in the classroom is routine and accessible for all students.
 Technology integration provides avenues for children to think visibly, have a voice, collaborate and easily share their work.
 Technology creates a new relevancy to the learning environment in which students, teachers and experts engage new ideas, communicate and work together.